nataliamoran/u-team-up/README.md

 ### Student Applications and Invitations

+Under "Current Appliations" section, you can:
+  1) Apply to and search for new team by clicking on the "+NEW" button, this will redirect you to the team search pageU
-Here, you can view your applications (teams you've applied to) and invitations (teams that have invited you).
+  2) View your current applications (teams you've applied to) and the application status.
+You can withdraw your applications to teams that are in "Pending" status by clicking on the "Withdraw" button.

+ Under "Current Invitation" section, you can:
+  1) View you current invitations (teams that have invited you).
+You can accept the invitation by clicking on the "Accept" button, or reject the team invitation by clicking on the "Reject" button.

 ### Your Profile